HenryRoutson/Foresight/Notes/project_explaination.md

 - Only one outcome actually occurs per prediction step
 - Predicting data for non-occurring outcomes has no ground truth
 - Standard loss would penalize accurate predictions for unobserved outcomes

+## Other notes

+### Why you shouldn't use specialised heads for each outcome

+Each specialized head needs its own data to learn underlying patterns, even if there is lots of overlap.
+For example ...
+- 'Create post' head learns "user engagement patterns"
+- 'Like' head learns "user engagement patterns"
+- 'Comment' head learns "user engagement patterns"

+With seperate heads there is no **transfer Learning** Between Outcomes